 Retrieved & adapted from http://www.cehd.umn.edu/fsos/projects/mcb/couples.asp

 The discernment counsellor helps individuals and couples decide whether to try to restore their relationship/marriage to health, move towards separation/divorce, or take a time out for a specified period of time and decide later.
-The sessions are divided between conversations with the couple together and individual conversations with each spouse.
+The sessions are divided between conversations with the couple together and individual conversations with each partner.
 The counsellor respects the reasons for separation/divorce while trying to open up the possibility of restoring the relationship/marriage to health.

 When a decision emerges, the counsellor helps the parties either to find professionals who can help them have a constructive divorce or to formulate a reconciliation work plan to create a healthy, successful relationship/marriage.
 In some cases, couples decide to take a time out from the discernment process and return later.